 I'd planned a few walks to explore, along with just ticky touring around the area.
 It had been a while since Mum or I had been there.
 I dunno what it is about our trips away, but the weather never seems to be doing what it should!
 That weekend there was a big storm crossing the country, and it was looking to hit Tauranga for the entire weekend.
 Typical!

 Day one we ventured off around 9am from Auckland, but first stopping at Craigavon in Blockhouse Bay to let the dogs get a bit of energy out of their system before being stuck together in the car for a few hours.

 After a quick run around the park, we were off.
 Heading to Karangahake Gorge to show Mum and Maisy the 'Crown Track' that George and I had done before.
 Only to discover the walk was shut off due to rockfall.
-Instead we ventured off in the opposite direction, you can see details of the Gorge in 'North Island Adventures'.
+Instead we ventured off in the opposite direction.

 With the dogs sufficiently tired for the journey ahead, we made our way to Tauranga.
 Our accommodation was located in Mount Maunganui, and well positioned to head off in any direction.
 A quick settle into the accommodation and we put the dogs on lead and headed up the road to have a nosey around the area.
 Just a short walk to the beach, although unfortunately dogs weren't allowed.